 But prior to you go to the dental professional, it’s better to have an idea on the dental cost.
 How much is a tooth extraction?

-Price List for Tooth Removal Procedure
+Price List for Tooth Removal Procedure in 2023

 - A non-surgical extraction for a tooth that is completely emerged from the gum can cost $75-$300 depending on the tooth, the kind of anesthesia, the dental practitioner and the local cost of living.
 If the consultation is on an emergency basis (evenings, weekends, or same-day or next-day scheduling) the total cost can be $300-$450 or more.